 Miniature Gardening Lesson: Don’t Eat Yellow Snow

-We have been collected a few different kinds of artificial snow over the years to see what would look good and be safe for the plants in the miniature garden.
+We have been collecting a few different kinds of artificial snow over the years to see what would look good and be safe for the plants in the miniature garden.
 We didn’t test them all to be honest – there’s something about sprinkling bits of non-biodegradable plastic on a living garden that I could not overcome.
 And, I imagined the little tiny bits of snow still there in the middle of summer, stuck in the soil glittering in the sunshine.
-So, when I found this Insta Snow to Go that was non-toxic and environmentally safe, it was worth a shot.
+So when I found this Insta-Snow-to-Go that was non-toxic and environmentally safe, I thought it was worth a shot.

 I sure wish life had an “Undo” button.
 Now, see the photos below on how to get it OUT of your garden!

 There are other solutions for miniature snow that the dollhouse world and the model railroaders have come up with if you are working with dry environments.
 Some recommend white glue and cotton, others work as a plaster that you paint on.
 If you would like to go deeper, here is more insight into using miniature snow from our fellow-lover-of-everything-miniature, Lesley Shepard from the About.com Miniatures blog.

 You can find most of the different kinds of snow mentioned here at your local craft store, or do a search on this here Interweb.